Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network: Discussion

 \subsection{Model Expressivity}

-For the interpretation of model expressivity with respect to various polygon encodings and learning models, we visualize the feature maps of models tested on original and geometric transformed samples in glyph dataset in Figure~\ref{fig:feat_vis}.
+To interpret the expressivity of different polygon encoding and learning models, we visualize the feature maps of models tested on original and geometrically transformed samples from the Glyph dataset in Figure~\ref{fig:feat_vis}.

-Figs.~\ref{fig:feat_m1} and \ref{fig:feat_m2} depict the salient feature maps and class predictions of four models (Deepset, Set Transformer, GCAE and PolyMP) on geometric transformed samples (sheared and rotated glyph M).
-In this case, the PolyMP correctly predicts the class label of glyph $M$, whereas DeepSet, Set Transformer and GCAE have made incorrect predictions on the geometric transformed samples.
-By comparing the feature maps in Figures~\ref{fig:feat_w2} and \ref{fig:feat_w1}, the PolyMP learns to identify the global structures or the \enquote{skeleton} of polygons via non-trivial vertices on the boundary.
-The message-passing network and local pooling function (i.e., max-pooling) can capture the salient vertices from local neighbours (i.e., non-trivial vertices (dark color) in the clusters of trivial vertices (light color), which enable a robust embedding of polygons under geometric transformations.
-Set-based models and GCAE learn sparser geometric features for input polygons, capturing salient features regionally in node clusters and ignoring geometric features of more distant nodes.
-This can be attributed to the set representation where any relational information between nodes is neglected.
+Figures~\ref{fig:feat_m1} and \ref{fig:feat_m2} illustrate the salient feature maps and class predictions of set-based (DeepSet, Set Transformer) and graph-based (GCAE, DSC-NMP, PolyMP, and PolyMP-DSC) learning models on geometrically transformed samples.
+Notably, PolyMP and PolyMP-DSC correctly predict the class label of the sheared and rotated glyph $M$, whereas DeepSet, Set Transformer, GCAE, and DSC-NMP make incorrect predictions.
+By comparing the feature maps in Figures~\ref{fig:feat_w2} and \ref{fig:feat_w1}, we observe that PolyMP and PolyMP-DSC effectively capture the global structure or \enquote{skeleton} of polygons by identifying salient, non-trivial vertices along the boundary.
+The message-passing encoder, coupled with a local pooling function (i.e., max-pooling), extracts geometric features from local neighborhoods, where non-trivial vertices (darker color) are distinguished within clusters of trivial vertices (lighter color).
+This enables the models to generate robust embeddings of polygons, even under geometric transformations.
+In contrast, set-based models and GCAE learn sparser geometric representations, capturing regional features in node clusters while neglecting relational information between more distant nodes.
+This limitation arises from their reliance on set representations, which inherently discard connectivity information between vertices.